Thinking of joining a study?

 Detailed Description:

 Following radiation and immunotherapy, many pediatric participants with high-grade gliomas (HGG), including diffuse midline glioma (DMG), demonstrate radiographic findings suspicious of disease progression.
 Differentiating post-treatment changes from true tumor progression is paramount to clinical decision-making, as true tumor progression may warrant a change in treatment, while post-treatment changes are typically not an indication to change treatment.
 Unfortunately, conventional MRI cannot reliably distinguish between true progression and post-treatment changes.
 Therefore, finding a physiological correlate to delineate true progression from pseudo-progression is critical.
 The overall objective of this current application is to evaluate 18F-fluciclovine PET imaging as a diagnostic biomarker for tumor progression compared to post-treatment changes in pediatric HGG.
-The long-term goal of this research is to accurately differentiate tumor progression from post-treatment changes in pediatric HGG using 18F-fluciclovine PET imaging.}}
+The long-term goal of this research is to accurately differentiate tumor progression from post-treatment changes in pediatric HGG using 18F-fluciclovine PET imaging.

-Study Type : Interventional
+Study Type : INTERVENTIONAL

 Estimated Enrollment : 30 participants

-Masking : None (Open Label)
+Masking : NONE

-Primary Purpose : Diagnostic
+Primary Purpose : DIAGNOSTIC

 Official Title : Evaluation of 18F-Fluciclovine PET-MRI to Differentiate Tumor Progression From Post-treatment Changes in Pediatric High-grade Glioma (HGG)

-Actual Study Start Date : August 7, 2023
+Actual Study Start Date : 2024-08-07

-Estimated Primary Completion Date : December 2025
+Estimated Primary Completion Date : 2026-12

-Estimated Study Completion Date : December 2026
+Estimated Study Completion Date : 2027-12

 Ages Eligible for Study: 1 Year to 21 Years

-Sexes Eligible for Study: All
+Sexes Eligible for Study: ALL

-Accepts Healthy Volunteers: No
+Accepts Healthy Volunteers:

 Criteria